Coal companies are going bankrupt. What happens to the pensions they’ve promised miners?

 After the bankruptcy of a big coal company, LeResche wrote, those who move in to clean up the damage “will bleed the mines’ remaining assets and escape liabilities to workers, communities and the environment; liabilities that have accrued over decades.
 They tend to be litigious, and are not strangers to the world of serial bankruptcies and corporate manipulation.
 Their environmental records are seldom clean.
 These are not the operators and corporate neighbors one would normally invite into the neighborhood.”

-As the 2020 election looms and conversation continues around the Green New Deal, the UMWA has invited presidential candidates to visit coal mines, where they will speak to miners’ concerns about their futures.
+As the 2020 election looms and conversation continues around the Green New Deal, the UMWA has invited presidential candidates to visit coal mines and speak to miners’ concerns about their futures.
 What remains to be seen is how miners will cope with the death of their industry.

 “The problem is bankruptcy laws are made for corporations,” UMWA’s Mike Dalpiaz told NPR in March.
 “They’re made by rich guys in Congress for rich guys that own corporations.”

-Molly Taft writes for Nexus Media, a syndicated newswire covering climate, energy, policy, art and culture.
+Molly Taft writes for Nexus Media, a syndicated newswire covering climate, energy, policy, art, and culture.
 You can follow her @mollytaft.